CaptainCodeman/svelte-relative-time/README.md

 <RelativeTime class="font-semibold" {date} {locale} />
 ```

+#### Custom Usage

+If you need to apply additional styling based on the relative time, you can create your own component to use the additional `seconds`, `count`, and `units` properties in a callback (together with the formatted text) that can be used to determine any CSS or other DOM output required.
+Checkout the "styled" route for an example.

 ## Performance

 The package is designed to be as lightweight as possible.
 A single timer is used (which only runs when there are any instances requiring live updates), a single `Intl.RelativeTimeFormat` instance per locale is created and re-used, and instances are only re-evaluated when their displayed value will next change.
 So even with thousands of instances shouldn't cause performance issues.